DrDiazHurtado/DrDiazHurtado/README.md

 Hello, and thank you for visiting my GitHub page!
 I'm excited to have you here.
 This is where I showcase my projects and contributions in various programming languages and domains.

 ## About Me
-I am almost finishing my Data Science Degree and PhD on image segmentation on MRI images from multiple sclerosis patients using deep learnning.
+Bachelor Degree in Data Science.
+Physician.
+Ongoing PhD on image segmentation on MRI images from multiple sclerosis patients using deep learnning.
 I'm a passionate developer and open-source enthusiast with a love for coding in Python and R. I enjoy working on a wide range of projects, from web applications to data analysis and automation scripts.
 I also love participating in Kaggle competitions.

 ## Projects